keebio/keebio-docs/docs/quefrency-rev2-sinc-build-guide.md

 ---
-title: Quefrency & Sinc
+title: Quefrency/Sinc/KBO-5000
 ---

 ## Build Compatibility

-This build guide is exclusively for Quefrency Rev. 2 or higher and Sinc!
+This build guide is exclusively for Quefrency Rev. 2 or higher, Sinc, and KBO-5000!
 They both have pre-soldered components.
 If you have the Quefrency Rev. 1 PCBs, see [Quefrency Rev. 1 Build Guide](quefrency-rev1-build-guide.md).

 ## Videos of Builds